dwarvesf/blog-hashnode/clfqnk57q000t0amjdsy47edz.md

 ---
-title: "From Multi-Repo to Monorepo: A Case Study with NgheNhan Turbo Monorepo"
+title: "From Multi-Repo to Monorepo: A Case Study with Hedge Foundation"
 seoTitle: "From Multi-Repo to Monorepo: A Case Study with NgheNhan Turbo Monorepo"
 seoDescription: "n this case study, we share our experience of transitioning from multi-repository structure to a monorepo using Turbo in our project."
 datePublished: Mon Mar 27 2023 09:54:32 GMT+0000 (Coordinated Universal Time)
 cuid: clfqnk57q000t0amjdsy47edz
-slug: from-multi-repo-to-monorepo-a-case-study-with-nghenhan-turbo-monorepo
+slug: from-multi-repo-to-monorepo-a-case-study-with-hedge-foundation
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1679911156788/b05e11ec-4b3b-470d-b27f-4b70f66ae829.png
 tags: javascript, monorepo, collaboration, storybook, turborepo